etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

 * make experimental env in the cloud(PurpleStones)
   * 3 nodes and shared storage

-* solve questions :  todos in code
+* solve questions :  todos in the code
-  * find given questions in code
+  * can find given questions in the code
     * grep todo *

 * dockerize